Teaching

 He is Visiting Consultant in Saxophone at the Royal Birmingham Conservatoire.
 In this role he gives a day of masterclasses each term to the Conservatoire's saxophone students.
 RBC website here.

-Kyle teaches annually on summer courses.
+For many years, Kyle taught annually on summer courses.
 From 2005-2016, he taught at the Hindhead Music Centre Clarinet and Saxophone Summer Course.
-Since 2017 he has taught at the MusicFest Aberystwyth International Summer School.
+From 2017-2022 he was the lead saxophone tutor at the MusicFest Aberystwyth International Summer School.

 In June 2022 he was a member of the teaching faculty at the Frederick L. Hemke Saxophone Institute at the Snow Pond Music Festival in Maine, USA.

-He continues to work with children in outreach projects, most frequently for Birmingham Contemporary Music Group.
+He has also worked with learning players in outreach projects, most frequently for Birmingham Contemporary Music Group.
 BCMG Learning webpage here.
 The BCMG site also includes a video of Kyle speaking about the basics of composing for saxophone, aimed at school age composers, as a resource for the ongoing BCMG Sequenza project, here.

 Published writing